TACC/mkdocs-tacc/docs/extensions.md

 ///
 ````

-Result:
+**Result:**

 /// admonition | "Custom Admonition"
     type: note

-This is a custom-styled admonition box.
+This is a note with a custom title.
 ///

-/// admonition | "Code Example"
+/// admonition
     type: warning

+You can include blocks in admonitions, e.g.

 ```shell
 echo "Hello from an admonition!"